 4. You must pay the application fee of $65 ($75 for international students) before you may submit your application.
 Credit/debit cards and electronic checks are accepted.

 5. You will receive an email from the Graduate School confirming receipt of your application.
-If you have questions, contact your academic advisor or Lisa Last in Seaton 317.
+If you have questions, contact your academic advisor or Lisa Last in Regnier 1127.

-6. In several weeks, you will receive an email notifying you of your acceptance.
+6. In a few weeks, you will receive an email notifying you of your acceptance.